JoB5nd11/Tool4Boxology/Boxology-Plugin/README.md

    Press `F12` or `Ctrl+Shift+I` to open the Developer Tools console.

 3. **Inject the Plugin**
-   Copy the entire contents of `BoxologyValidation-v1.2.js` and paste it into the **Console** tab.
+   Copy the entire contents of `BoxologyValidation.js` and paste it into the **Console** tab.
 Press `Enter` to execute.

    ✅ You'll see a message:
    `"✅ Boxology Guided Plugin Loaded"`

 4. **Import the Vocabulary**
    - From the **File** menu, choose **Import from... > Device**
-   - Select the `VocabularyLibrary.drawio` file to load your Boxology components
+   - Select the `ShapeLib.xml` , 'PatternLin.xml' and 'AnnotationLib.xml' files to load your Boxology components

 5. **Use and Validate**
    - Drag and connect nodes from the vocabulary as needed